Beyond Film Subtitles: Is YouTube the Best Approximation of Spoken Vocabulary?: Extrinsic Evaluation

 The results in \autoref{tab:ldt} show that in each of the three languages OpenSubtitles and TUBELEX are among the top similarly performing corpora.
 While OpenSubtitles achieve a stronger correlation for English, \Tdefault achieves a stronger correlation for Chinese.

-Other corpora either performed comparably, but only covered a single language (SubIMDB, EsPal ) or underperformed noticeably in at least one language (SUBTLEX in Spanish, wordfreq in Chinese, Wikipedia in all languages, and GINI and ACTIV-ES in the one language they cover).
-Furthermore, as can be seen in \autoref{fig:ldt-size}, TUBELEX and SUBTLEX perform remarkably well relative to their size.
+Other corpora either performed comparably, but only covered a single language (SubIMDB, EsPal ), or underperformed noticeably in at least one language (SUBTLEX in Spanish, wordfreq in Chinese, Wikipedia in all languages, and GINI and ACTIV-ES in the one language they cover).
+Furthermore, \autoref{fig:ldt-size} shows that TUBELEX and SUBTLEX perform remarkably well relative to their size.